-I represent books for children: picture books, chapter books, middle grade, and young adult, along with some non-fiction for children and teens too.
+I represent books for children and teens only: picture books, chapter books, middle grade, and young adult, along with some non-fiction for children and teens too.
 I'm committed to building a diverse list of books and authors, and welcome submissions in this area.

 Most importantly, I’m looking for books that make me feel something.
 Grab me by the heart and don’t let go!
 Complex, layered, flawed, and lively characters are irresistible to me.
 I love writing that acknowledges and explores the way humans can hold opposing feelings—sometimes lots of them—all at one time.

 Plot is equally important.
 I want to be drawn deeply into your story, and even if it isn’t an adventure, I want to feel like I’m on the edge of my seat, waiting to see what will happen next.
 Humor is key—I like smart, witty humor (not so much gross-out humor).
 Even if your book isn’t meant to be a knee-slapper, a bit of something funny feels like real life to me.
 I want writing that’s sharp, focused, thoughtful and inventive.
 I’m a sucker for bittersweet and soulful.
 Literary or commercial, high concept or character-driven, I want to be surprised by your book.

 I'm omnivorous when it comes to genre and love reading mystery, fantasy, scifi, humor, boy books, historical, contemporary — you name it.

 To check out some of my favorite non-client books and illustrators please visit my Pinterest page.

 And finally, here are more specific notes, by category: